imnikhilanand/NYC-AirBNB-Open-Data-Analysis/README.md

 - The trend in the residuals have been removed significatly.
 There are some data points which have higher residual errors.
 - The constant vaiance condition is met in this case.
 It can be seen from the Levene's test.
-- The normality condition of residuals is not met as there are some residuals which are outlier
+- The normality condition of residuals is not met as there are some residuals which are outlier.
+We can still move ahead with this model, as linear regressions are robust to normality condition.

 Future Score: